 Tell me a bit about your role within the Digital Displacement team?

 I’m a senior engineer and work in the systems team focusing on simulation and control.
-What we do is take the Digital Displacement Pump and apply it to different systems, trying to control it in an optimal manner to maximise efficiency and work output whilst minimising noise and vibration.
+What we do is take the Digital Displacement Pump and apply it to different systems, trying to control it in an optimal manner to maximise efficiency and work output whilst maximising controllability and operator’s comfort.
 Recently, I’ve been working mainly on the application of DDP on excavators which is an important focus for the Digital Displacement team as we expand in this market.

 How did you get into engineering?